Azure-Samples/azure-sql-library-app-blazor/README.md

 ### About this template

-This template creates two containers, one for the Dev Container that includes .NET and Data API builder and one for Microsoft SQL Server.
-You will be connected to the Ubuntu, and from within that container the MS SQL container will be available on **`localhost`** port 1433.
-The Data API builder container also includes supporting scripts in the `.devcontainer/sql` folder used to configure the `Library` sample database.
+This template sets up two containers: one for the Dev Container housing .NET and Data API Builder, and another for Microsoft SQL Server.
+Upon connection, you'll find yourself in an Ubuntu environment, with easy access to the SQL Server container on localhost port 1433.
+Within the Dev Container, you'll discover supporting scripts located in the .devcontainer/sql folder, essential for configuring the Library sample database.

-The SQL container is deployed from the latest developer edition of Microsoft SQL 2022.
-The database(s) are made available directly in the VS Code through the MSSQL extension with a connection labeled "LocalDev".
-The default `sa` user password is set to `P@ssw0rd!`.
-The default SQL port is mapped to port `1433` in `.devcontainer/docker-compose.yml`.
+The SQL container runs on the latest developer edition of Microsoft SQL 2022.
+Within VS Code, databases are conveniently accessible through the MSSQL extension, labeled "LocalDev".
+The default sa user password is `P@ssw0rd!`, and SQL port `1433` is the default, as defined in `.devcontainer/docker-compose.yml`.
+Additionally, database setup occurs when the Dev Container is started, employing the `.devcontainer/sql/postCreateCommand.sh` file.
+The `.devcontainer/sql/library.azure-sql.sql` script is utilized to create the library database and its objects.
+Moreover, a SQL Database project is included, offering the means to locally update the database.
+Pre and post scripts ensure the utilization of static data for demo purposes.

-Data API builder is installed in the .NET container.
-This sample repository includes a preconfigured database, that is used by DAB to create a graphQL endpoint.
-If you wan to run some manual tests, you can use the  `dab_http_request.sh` file included in the `scripts`folder.
-This `sh` file includes multiple http request calls you can to understand how the Data API builder to interact with the SQL server.
+Data API Builder is seamlessly integrated into the .NET container.
+Included in this repository is a preconfigured database, utilized by DAB to generate REST and GraphQL endpoints.
+For manual testing, leverage the `dab_http_request.sh` file found in the `scripts` folder.
+This script offers multiple HTTP request calls, aiding in understanding Data API Builder's interactions with the SQL server.
+Data API Builder provides a Swagger UI accessible at `http://127.0.0.1:5001/swagger` for exploring and testing REST endpoints.
+Additionally, a GraphQL endpoint is available at `http://127.0.0.1:5001/graphql`, powered by Banana Cakepop utility, enabling intuitive interaction with the GraphQL layer.

-The Blazor project is a simple web application that uses Data API builder graphQL endpoint to interact with the SQL server.
-The Blazor project is started using the `dotnet watch run` command in the `app/BlazorLibrary` directory.
+Furthermore, the Blazor project, a simple web application, serves as the frontend for this development environment.
+It seamlessly integrates with Data API Builder's GraphQL and REST endpoints, providing a user-friendly interface for interacting with the SQL server.
+Leveraging the power of Data API Builder, the Blazor project facilitates smooth communication between the frontend and backend components, ensuring efficient data retrieval and manipulation.

+By harnessing Data API Builder's capabilities, the Blazor project simplifies the development process, enabling developers to focus on building robust, feature-rich web applications without the complexities of backend infrastructure.
+Whether it's fetching data from the SQL server, executing complex queries, or performing CRUD operations, the Blazor project provides a seamless and intuitive user experience for interacting with the underlying data layer.

+To get started with this project, simple execute the [VS Code Tasks](#VS-Code-Tasks) from the next section section.
+These tasks will help you to  run Data API builder, also to trust the HTTPS certificate for the Blazor project, and run the Blazor project.

 #### VS Code Tasks